ouyi/ouyi.github.io/_drafts/2017-10-14-blog-migration.md

 5 directories, 20 files
 ```

 To override the theme defaults, simply copy the related file from the theme installation location to your project, under the same folder.
-For example, the following customisation adds feed link in the header:
+For example, the following customization adds feed link in the header:

 ```
 [ouyi.github.io]$ diff .bundle/gems/minima-2.1.1/_includes/header.html _includes/header.html